Friday, February 16, 2018

-	Jesus replied, 'Surely the bridegroom's attendants cannot mourn as long as the bridegroom is still with them?
-But the time will come when the bridegroom is taken away from them, and then they will fast.
+The disciples of John approached Jesus and said, "Why do we and the Pharisees fast much, but your disciples do not fast?"
+Jesus answered them, "Can the wedding guests mourn as long as the bridegroom is with them?
+The days will come when the bridegroom is taken away from them, and then they will fast."

-• Jesus does not insist on the practice of fasting.
-Fasting is a very ancient use, practiced in almost all religions.
-Jesus himself practiced it during forty days (Mt 4, 2).
-But he did not insist with the disciples to do the same.
+Jesus does not insist on the practice of fasting.
+Fasting is a very ancient practice and done in almost all religions.
+Jesus Himself practiced it during the forty days (Mt 4:2).
+But He did not insist His disciples do the same.
 He leaves them free.
 For this reason, the disciples of John the Baptist and of the Pharisees, who were obliged to fast, want to know why Jesus does not insist on fasting.

-• While the bridegroom is with them, therefore, they do not need to fast.
+While the bridegroom is with them, they do not need to fast.
 Jesus responds with a comparison.
 When the bridegroom is with the friends of the spouse, that is, during the wedding feast, it is not necessary for them to fast.
-Jesus considers himself the spouse.
+Jesus considers Himself the spouse.
 The disciples are the friends of the spouse.
-During the time in which Jesus was with the disciples, is the wedding feast.
-One day will come in which the spouse will no longer be there.
+The time which Jesus is with the disciples is the wedding feast.
+The day will come in which the spouse will no longer be there.
 Then, they can fast if they so desire.
-In this phrase Jesus refers to his death.
-He knows and he becomes aware that if he continues along this path of freedom, of liberty, the religious authority will want to kill him.
+In this phrase Jesus refers to His death.
+He knows and He becomes aware that if He continues along this path of freedom the religious authority will want to kill Him.

-• Fasting and abstinence from meat are universal practices which are actual.
-The Muslims have the fasting of the Ramadan, during which they neither eat, nor should they eat until the rising of the sun.
-Always more and for diverse reasons, persons impose upon themselves some form of fasting.
-Fasting is an important means to control oneself, and to dominate oneself, and this exists in almost all religions.
-It is also appreciated by sportsmen.
+Fasting and abstinence from meat are universal practices.
+The Muslims have fasting during Ramadan, during which they don’t eat until the rising of the sun.
+For diverse reasons, people impose upon themselves some form of fasting.
+Fasting is an important means to control oneself and this exists in almost all religions.
+It is also appreciated by those who are health conscious.

-• The Bible has many reference to fasting.
+The Bible has many references to fasting.
 It was a way of making penance and of attaining conversion.
 Through the practice of fasting, Christians imitated Jesus who fasted during forty days.
-Fasting tends to attain the freedom of mind, self-control, a critical vision of reality.
-It is an instrument to maintain our mind free and not allow oneself to be transported by any breeze.
-Thanks to fasting, it increases the clearness of mind.
-It is a means that helps to take a better care of health.
+Fasting helps to attain the freedom of mind, self-control, and perhaps a critical vision of reality.
+It is an instrument to free our mind and not allow one to be transported by any breeze.
+It is a means to take better care of health.
 Fasting can be a form of identification with the poor who are obliged to fast the whole year and eat meat very rarely.
 There are also those who fast in order to protest.

-• Which is the form of fasting which you practice?
-And if you do not practice any, which is the form which you could practice?
+What form of fasting do you practice?
+And if you do not practice any, what is the form which you could practice?

 wash me clean from my guilt,